How To Pick A Home Water Test Kit?

 To be clear, this item is only for checking the pH level.
 If you need something that will detect contaminants, you will have to get a different kind of tester.

-HM Digital TDS – EZ Best TDS Water Tester
+HM Digital TDS – Best TDS Water Tester

 Next up is the TDS-EZ Water Quality Tester from HM Digital.
 While this water tester doesn’t check for as many contaminants as the items listed previously, it can still play an important role in your home.

 Dissolved Solid Tester: This water tester specializes in finding impurities in water which is also known as dissolved solids.
-It is a great way to test whether your water filter, particularly reverse osmosis system is working correctly.
+TDS is usually used to measure impurities on some of the best reverse osmosis water filters as those systems claim to reduce dissolved solid.

 Huge Measurement Range: The measurement range of 0-9990 ppm with an increment of 1ppm, ensures that you will get a good read on your water quality.
 The item itself is easy enough to use and the auto-off feature keeps you from wasting batteries.